chrismatthews939/DataEng-Learning-Journal/10. Production Environment/Topic-1-Advanced-testing-and-deployment-strategies.md

 Risk isn’t just technical - it’s operational.
 Effective teams prepare for failure with structure:

-Deployment Playbooks:

-Scheduled Releases:

-Stakeholder Coordination:

-Blameless Postmortems:
-Clear steps for deploying, verifying, and rolling back.
+- **Deployment Playbooks:** Clear steps for deploying, verifying, and rolling back.
+- **Scheduled Releases:** Avoid deploying during high-risk business hours.
+- **Stakeholder Coordination:** Alert business units and analysts ahead of updates.
+- **Blameless Postmortems:** Learn from failures and update the process.

+`Think of deployment like launching a rocket - checklists, communication, and contingency plans are just as important as the launch itself.`

+---